Debate over the legal drinking age continues. It’s largely between scientific findings and ideological beliefs.

 People become responsible by being properly taught, given responsibility, and then held accountable for their actions.
-We don’t tell young people to “just say no” to driving, fail to teach them to drive, and then on their 18th birthday give them drivers licenses and turn them loose on the road.
-But this is the logic we follow for beverage alcohol because neo-prohibitionism underlies our alcohol policy.
+We don’t tell young people to “just say no” to driving.
+Fail to teach them to drive.
+Then on their 18th birthday give them drivers licenses and turn them loose on the road.
+But this is the logic we follow for beverage alcohol.
+That’s because neo-prohibitionism underlies our alcohol policy.

 We should base our alcohol policy on science rather than ideology.

 - Drinking Age Issue: Minimum Legal Drinking Age Debate.

 - Most States in U.S. Permit Drinking Under the Age of 21 (the “Legal” Drinking Age).